Making a Development Application

 Consultation

 Consultation with neighbours, the community, City committees and stakeholders may be required depending on the scale, impact scope or complexity of the proposed application.
-Planning staff can provide further feedback through an inquiry review.
+The Planning file manager can provide further direction through review of the application.

 Council Consideration

-For applications presented to Council, the City may provide a Request for Public Comment.
-Any person who thinks their interests may be affected by the development application, has the opportunity to express their opinion to Council in writing by email or written submission.
+For applications presented to Council, the City may distribute notices that Request Public Comment on the application.
+Any person who believes their interests may be affected by the DVP application, would be provided an opportunity to express their opinion to Council in writing by email or written submission.
+After closure of the Request for Public Comment period, Council would then consider the application.

 Board of Variance

-An HRA is enabled through two bylaws that are registered on the title of the property.
-It is a form of long-term, legal protection which also requires regular maintenance of the heritage property.
-It can require City approval for changes made to the building in the future.
+An HRA is enabled through a Heritage Revitalization Agreement Bylaw and Heritage Designation Bylaw, which are registered on the title of the property.
+The latter bylaw is a form of long-term, legal protection which also requires regular maintenance of the heritage property, and may require City approval of changes to the heritage property through a Heritage Alteration Permit.

 Additional information on heritage protection and development can be found on the Heritage Protection and Development page.